dx-native/terminal/docs-src/index.md

 # &lt;dx-terminal>

-`<dx-terminal>` is an awesome element.
-It's a great introduction to building web components with LitElement, with nice documentation site as well.
+`<dx-terminal>` is a Native HTML element built with Lit.
+It is a wrapper for displaying terminal emulation on a web page.

 ## As easy as HTML